RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 We will set up a model for rubredoxin based on the `2DSX PDB file <https://www.rcsb.org/structure/2DSX>`_, a 0.68 Å X-ray structure.
 First we download the PDB-file and save it as 2dsx.pdb in our working directory.
 If we inspect the file in a text editor we see at lot of crystallographic header information band beginning at line 275 we get the list of atom coordinates.
-Note that typically only the lines beginning with ATOM or HETATM are processed by ASH or OpenMM and header information can usually be deleted.
+Note that typically only the lines beginning with ATOM or HETATM are processed by ASH or OpenMM and header information can be safely deleted.
 The ANISOU line for each atom give anisotropic temperature factors, typically not of relevance either.

 .. code-block:: text